hknutsen/fedora-workstation/README.md

 1. Run a script or playbook from this repository.

+   For configuration of Fedora Linux, see the [sysadmin README](sysadmin/README.md).

 ## System specifications

 My system specifications at the time of writing: